Contents

 Duration: 11-15 minutes

-• Board the metro from Spanish Steps, Trevi Fountain, or Roma Termini.
+From Spanish Steps, Trevi Fountain, or Roma Termini

 Duration: 30-35 minutes

-• Bus 49 will stop at the square in front of the Vatican Museums.
+• Bus 49: Stops directly in front of the Vatican Museums.

 Duration: 53 minutes

-• Take line number 19 running from Piazza dei Gerani.
+• Take line number 19 from Piazza dei Gerani.

-Do I Need a Passport to Visit Vatican?
+Do I need a passport to visit the Vatican?

 Facilities